-You won't empty your wallet for studio-grade headphones with the Status Audio HD One's at $30
+You won't empty your wallet for studio-grade headphones with the Status Audio HD One's at $25

 Our friends at Thrifter are back again, this time bringing you studio-grade headphones for much less!

 Wireless headphones have grown in popularity lately, but wired headphones are still invaluable for many since they don't need to be charged, offer a more reliable connection and more.
 Over-the-ear headphones can range in price from around $10 to over $300, depending what you are looking for.
 If quality is the main concern for you, but you don't want to go broke buying a new set of headphones, we've got just the deal for you.

-Status Audio, a company that specializes in high-quality affordable headphones, is currently offering its HD One wired headphones for just $29.92 with coupon code THRFTR32.
+Status Audio, a company that specializes in high-quality affordable headphones, is currently offering its HD One wired headphones for just $24.64 with coupon code THRFTR44.
+This is the lowest price these headphones have ever been, and $5 less than our previous mention.
+You won't want to miss this deal.

 So, you've never heard of Status Audio?
-Don't worry, these headphones have a 4.3 out of 5-star rating at Amazon with over 700 reviews, and the company's other headphones, the CB-1, maintain a 4.8 out of 5-star rating with over 250 reviews.
-With the HD One's you'll get:
+Don't worry, these headphones have a 4.3 out of 5-star rating at Amazon with over 700 reviews, and the company's other headphones, the OB-1, maintain a 4.7 out of 5-star rating with over 70 reviews.
+These are actually on sale as well, and with the coupon code THRFTR38 you can get them for just $48.98.
+This is a $30 savings.

 - THE STATUS AUDIO ADVANTAGE – No logos, no celebrities, just sound.
 Join the 100,000+ customers enjoying premium sounding, beautifully constructed headphones at a fraction of the price of the big name competition.